Academic Policies

 • Sociology

-The GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.
+While enrolled at the School of General Studies at Columbia University, Joint Bachelor’s Degree Program students will complete the Columbia Core Curriculum, complementing the CityUHK Gateway Education requirements.
+As with CityUHK’s GE courses, the GS core requirements provide the foundation for a traditional liberal arts education, assuring that students develop critical skills in writing and quantitative reasoning while exposing them to a range of knowledge and disciplines.
 Joint Program students will consult with their GS academic advisors to determine how transfer credits will be used to fulfill Columbia Core Curriculum requirements.
-Any Core requirements not fulfilled by CityU coursework must be completed on the Columbia University campus.
-Courses with grades of C or higher are typically considered eligible for transfer toward fulfillment of the Columbia Core Curriculum.
+Any Core requirements not fulfilled by CityUHK coursework must be completed on the Columbia University campus.

 • Art Humanities: All Joint Bachelor’s Degree Program students must complete this course at Columbia.

-• Contemporary Civilization/Social Sciences (two courses): Many courses within Area 2 of the CityU Gateway Education requirements may be applied toward this requirement.
-For example, the following CityU course may count toward the requirement:
+• Contemporary Civilization/Social Sciences (two courses): Many courses within Area 2 of the CityUHK Gateway Education requirements may be applied toward this requirement.
+For example, the following CityUHK course may count toward the requirement:

 • GE2258 - Introduction to Economics